 Use this Starter legal bundle (prepared by a lawyer) to get done with all your website legal policies and protect your startup.

-2. Seek out Unspecialized Legal Counsel
+2. Seek out Unspecialized or Inexperienced Legal Counsel

 While you may not need to retain lawyers in all of these areas of practice and commit to ongoing services with each, outsourcing and getting guidance from specialized professionals in the early stages of the company’s existence can ensure that the organization has a strong foundation and attends to the nuances of the laws and regulations in each category.